Carroll Dale: Early life

-He grew up in Wise, Virginia and played football for J. J. Kelly High School.
+He grew up in Wise, Virginia, and played football for Wise High School, a school with only 750 students.

 Career

-College Football
+College football

+Dale initially signed a letter of intent to attend the University of Tennessee on an athletic scholarship.
+"The size of that city, Knoxville, just kind of scared me and I left," Carroll later recalled.

+He instead attended Virginia Tech, located in the small town of Blacksburg, Virginia, where he played football from 1956 to 1959.

-Dale was a player for Virginia Tech from 1956-1959.
-He was named second-team All American in 1958 and 1959. and was Southern Conference Media player of the year in 1958.
+Dale was named a second-team All-American in 1958 and 1959. and was Southern Conference Media player of the year in 1958.

-Professional Football
+Professional football

-He was selected in the 1960 NFL Draft by the Los Angeles Rams, the 86th overall pick, where he played for five years.
+He was selected in the 1960 NFL draft by the Los Angeles Rams, the 86th overall pick, where he played for five years.
 On April 13, 1965, he was traded to the Green Bay Packers in exchange for linebacker Dan Currie.
 The speedy Dale was a very important contribution for the Packers' historic run of three consecutive NFL championships, which included Super Bowls I and II.
 He played eight seasons in Green Bay, and after a year with the Minnesota Vikings, he retired from the NFL after the 1973 season, having amassed 438 receptions for 8,277 yards and 52 touchdowns and four rushes for 30 yards.
+He was inducted into the Green Bay Packers Hall of Fame in 1979.

-A deep-play threat, 's NFL off-season, Dale held at least three Packers franchise records, including:
+A deep-play threat, as of 2019's NFL off-season, Dale held at least three Packers franchise records, including: